 Although we welcome questions about your student's program, it is important that you and your student are sharing information so that it is clear to the student that you care, that you know they have the information they need, and so you can monitor your own student's understanding of their responsibility in the entire study abroad experience.

 TO DO: Your student may need information about the HEALTH insurance coverage she/he may have through you, financial statements from your bank or other agency for a visa application, or, if you student is under 18 years of age, your signature on all agreements.

 Does your student have a passport?
 Your student's passport MUST BE VALID for 6 months beyond the END date of your student's program.
-If you aren't sure of when the end date will be but you know it will be close, renew his/her passport right away.
-Each year students find themselves paying extra fees or unable to go abroad because they did not get or update their passport in time.
+If it seems close, (a few months different, renew his/her passport right away.
+EVERY year a few students find themselves paying extra fees or unable to go abroad because they did not get or update their passport in time.
 GO HERE to find out about passports: http://www.travel.state.gov/passport/passport_1738.html